Understanding Our Students

 - Disability intersects with other aspects of identity such as race, gender, socio-economic status, etc.

-Check out the PCC Disability Services Library Guide for additional context.
+Check out the PCC Accessible Ed & Disability Resources Library Guide for additional context and deeper dive documents.

 Highlights from the GAO article